 3) Yunos N Family

 What a comforting meal this was!
 Yunos N Family should be familiar with people living at Ang Mo Kio.
 They have been around since 1979. lol, The recommended dish to order here is the Mee Rebus.
 They have a lot of options for Mee Rebus and I chose the drumstick.
 The gravy was a bit gritty but rich and nutty!
-This comes with an egg, tau kwa, chili, dried shrimps, and halved lime.
+This comes with an egg, tau kwa, chili, dried shrimp, and halved lime.

 Address: 724 Ang Mo Kio Ave 6, Singapore 560724